kylepulman/send-to/README.md

   - API
     - [x] Error format
+    - [x] Error result on a successful request
   - Popup
     - [x] Validate initial empty input value on save
-    - [ ] Channel ID invalid if not all numbers
+    - [x] Channel ID invalid if not all numbers
+    - [ ] Popup closes on blur, which means focusing another window to copy a value causes you to lose all input values
   - Background
-    - [ ] Context menu option opens popup with prompt if invalid values
   - Content

 #### Usage Flow